JuliaDynamics/DrWatson.jl/docs/src/real_world.md

     @dict(N, T), # container
     g # function
 )
-@unpack toypar_w, toypar_h = file
+@unpack toypar_h = file
 ```
-Now every time I run this code block the function tests automatically whether the file exists and only if it does not the code is run.
+Now, every time I run this code block the function tests automatically whether the file exists.
+Only if it does not then the code is run.

 The extra step is that I have to extract the useful data I need from the container `file`.
 Thankfully the `@unpack` macro from [Parameters.jl](https://mauro3.github.io/Parameters.jl/stable/manual.html) makes this super easy.